What is a works contract and when to conclude it

 - C) Subject matter of the contract – the next step is to describe the subject matter of the contract, i.e. the work itself, in as much detail as possible.
 This is absolutely crucial.
 For example, it is worth investing in a visualisation of the work or at least a list of required functionalities.
 At the same time, it is necessary to state the formalities, i.e. that the work will be completed within the time specified in the contract and at the price specified in the contract.

-- D) Deadline for performance – the previous point is connected with the need to directly specify the date by which the work will be handed over to the client.
-Completion may take place in stages, and this must also be taken into account.
+- D) Deadline for performance – the previous point is linked to the need to directly specify the date by which the work will be handed over to the client.
+Completion may be carried out in stages, and this must also be taken into account.
 Subsequent acceptance of the work should be confirmed by the signatures of both parties; a special handover protocol is usually recommended, a model of which may already be included in the contract.

 - E) Price – in addition to the deadline, we must not forget to mention the price for the work.
 This can be set in different ways – as a final amount or as a slightly less strict budget.
 However, pay attention to this and also pay attention to the adjustment of the so-called extra work.